stajichlab/PHYling/README.md

 - Muscle is now available for alternative alignment method.

 ## Usage
+First of all, install the package following the [instruction](#requirements-and-installation) below.

 PHYling is a package to extract phylogenomic markers and build a phylogenetic tree upon them.
 It comprises 3 modules - download, align and tree.
-Use `python3 phyling.py --help` to see more details.
+Use `phyling --help` to see more details.
 ```
 positional arguments:
   {download,align,tree}